ian-howell/cs5401-stock-cutting-visualizer/README.md

 In the above example, `10` is the minimum amount of material required by the solution.

+*NOTE:* The visualizer assumes that rotations will be done in the _clockwise_ direction, i.e. a rotation of 1 will rotate 90 degrees clockwise and a rotation of 3 will rotate 90 degrees anti-clockwise.

 #### Optional Arguments
 The following options may make it easier to see what's going on:
 * `-n`: Turn on shape ids.
 This will label each shape in the order they were received to make it clear which shape came from which line of the input file
 * `-g`: Turn on gridlines.
-This option adds a grid that makes it much easier to see where each shape is located. *NOTE:* This option is buggy for very small inputs
+This option adds a grid that makes it much easier to see where each shape is located.
+  *NOTE:* This option is buggy for very small inputs

 ### Example
 Example files and outputs are found in the `examples` directory.